textpattern/textpattern-toolbelt/README.md

 git push
 ```

-### Step 11: Build the zip/tar.gz bundles
+### Step 11: Build the archives

-Run build script.
-It will build two package files with corresponding SHA256 checksum files in a temporary location and report where that is.
+Run the build script.
+It will build two packaged archive files with corresponding SHA256 checksum files in a temporary location and report where that is.
 Supply a second argument if you wish to override this destination.

 ```bash
 cd /path/to/repo
 /path/to/textpattern-toolbelt/release/txp-gitdist.sh x.y.z
 ```

-### Step 12: Verify bundles
+### Step 12: Verify archives

-Verify packages have been built correctly.
+Verify archives have been built correctly.
 Decompress them to check.

 ### Step 13: Build release on GitHub

-Prepare a release for version x.y.z on GitHub:
+Prepare a release for version `x.y.z` on GitHub:
 * Set the tag to just the vanilla version number `x.y.z` along with any required `-beta` or `-rc` suffix.
 * Ensure the target select box is `main`.
 * Use the same tag name for the release Title, but prefix it with a lower case `v`.
-* Attach packages and SHA256 checksums.
+* Attach archives and SHA256 checksums.
 * If it's a beta or release candidate, ensure the `Pre-release` checkbox is set.

 Use `git pull` to bring the new tag down to your local repo's `main` branch.

-### Step 14: Add bundles to textpattern.com
+### Step 14: Add archives to textpattern.com

-Upload packages to textpattern.com website.
+Upload archives to textpattern.com website.
 Ensure they comply with the semantic filename versioning rules.

 For each uploaded file, select the appropriate file category: